huggingface/datasets/docs/source/loading_metrics.rst

    .. note::

       The :class:`datasets.Metric` object uses Apache Arrow Tables as the internal storing format for predictions and references.
 It allows to store predictions and references directly on disk with memory-mapping and thus do lazy computation of the metrics, in particular to easily gather the predictions in a distributed setup.
-The default in 🤗Datasets is to always memory-map metrics data on drive.
+The default in 🤗 Datasets is to always memory-map metrics data on drive.

 Using a custom metric script
 -----------------------------------------------------------